vectorgrp/sil-kit/docs/configuration/configuration.rst

    * - :doc:`MiddlewareConfig<middleware-configuration>`
-     - This optional section can be used to select a particular middleware and configure particular details of the Fast-RTPS or Vector VAsio middleware.
-If this section is omitted, Fast-RTPS will be used.
+     - This optional section can be used to select a particular middleware and configure particular details of the Vector VAsio middleware.
+If this section is omitted, defaults will be used.

    * - :doc:`LaunchConfigurations<launch-configurations>`
      - This optional section contains information to start all necessary